 Rectus Femoris Muscle

-The rectus femoris muscle is the only muscle that directly attaches to the pelvis.
+The rectus femoris muscle is the only muscle that directly attaches to your pelvis.
 It lies on top of vastus intermedius and between vastus medialis and vastus lateralis.
-Its used to raise your knee towards your chest and helps to extend your knee.
+It raises your knee towards your chest and helps to extend your knee.
 It is also able to tilt your pelvis forward.
-It is the only one of the four quadriceps that runs over two joints (hip and knee).
+It is the only one of the four quadriceps that runs over two joints.

-With a Torn Quad muscle, specifically the Rectus femoris muscle, you’ll find it very difficult to stand up straight from the pain in your thigh.
-Pelvic and knee movement will be stiff & painful.
-Therefore take extra caution if you suspect your Rectus Femoris muscle is torn.
+With a Torn Quad muscle, specifically the Rectus femoris muscle, you’ll find it very difficult to stand up straight.
+Hip, pelvic, and knee movement will be stiff & painful.
+Therefore take extra caution if you suspect your this particular thigh muscle is torn.

 Rectus Femoris Hip Muscle Strain